 Should the imminent extinction of a plant or animal be fought against or should it be regarded as an evolutionary punch that must be rolled with?

 Don’t know.
 I don’t see the problem from this angle.
 I need to work out how to distinguish the artificial from the natural first.
 It isn’t easy you know.
 Most think they can tell the difference.
 I suspect they might benefit from the formula F = (X^D) / T (see response to “Do you regard yourself as a connoisseur of anything?”)

 Do you have trouble throwing things away?
 If so, do you ever retrieve them after a period of anxiety over the throwing away?

-No. A wise old lady once thought me not to let my possessions possess me.
+No. A wise old lady once told me not to let my possessions possess me.
 I don’t throw away things often though.
 I try to find them new homes.